Herrontown Woods

 In the 1930s, the Veblens began acquiring and consolidating properties along the Princeton ridge on the east side of town, near Herrontown Road.
 Towards the end of Oswald's life, they donated 82 acres to Mercer County to form the Herrontown Woods preserve in 1957.
 It was Princeton's first dedicated nature preserve.
 When Elizabeth Veblen died in 1974, the Veblens' remaining 14 acres, including the Veblen House, were added to the preserve.

 FLORA: Because the boulder fields discouraged plowing, Herrontown Woods harbors one of the most diverse populations of flora in Princeton.
-In the late 1960s, while a PhD student at Rutgers University, Richard J. Kramer researched and wrote a book detailing Herrontown Woods' natural history.
+In the late 1960s, a PhD student at Rutgers University, Richard J. Kramer, researched and wrote a book detailing Herrontown Woods' natural history.
 Published in 1971 by the Stonybrook-Millstone Watershed Association, a pdf is available at this link.

-GEOLOGY: Located on the Princeton Ridge, Herrontown Woods is dominated by boulders that increase in size as one hikes from the parking lot up towards the top of the ridge.
+GEOLOGY: Located on the Princeton ridge, Herrontown Woods is dominated by boulders that increase in size as one hikes from the parking lot up towards the top of the ridge.
 Glaciers did not extend down to Princeton.
-These boulders are diabase rock--igneous in origin--some of which our board member Jon Johnson discovered to be highly magnetic.
+These boulders are diabase rock--igneous in origin--some of which our former board member Jon Johnson discovered to be highly magnetic.

 HYDROLOGY: Herrontown Woods contains the only tributary of Harry's Brook whose headwaters are undeveloped.
 These headwaters are home to salamanders, some species of which may not be found anywhere else along the ridge.
+Various vernal pools attract breeding frogs in the spring.

 FARMING HISTORY: Ridge lands in northeastern Princeton were home to about 30 small farms, averaging 30 acres each.
 An article by Jac Weller in a 1981 Recollector tells the story of these hardscrabble farms.